 Structure content manually

-A line break character looks like a bent left arrow (↩)
+A line break character looks like a bent left-pointing arrow ()

 You can align lines of text in different locations across the page by using tab stops.
 The easiest way to set tab stops is directly on the horizontal ruler.
-By default, Word sets left-aligned tab stops every half inch (1.
-27 centimeters).
-(The default tab stops aren’t shown on the ruler. ) To set a custom tab stop, start by selecting the Tab button (located at the intersection of the vertical and horizontal rulers) until the type of tab stop you want appears.
-Left tab Center tab Right tab Decimal tab Bar tab The tab settings
+By default, Word sets left-aligned tab stops every half inch (1.27 centimeters).
+These default tab stops aren’t shown on the ruler.
+To set a custom tab stop, start by selecting the Tab button (located at the intersection of the vertical and horizontal rulers) until the type of tab stop you want appears.

 You have the following tab options:

-If you find it too difficult to position tab stops on the ruler, you can set, clear, align, and format tab stops from the Tabs dialog box.
+If you find it too difficult to position tab stops on the ruler, you can set, clear, align, and format tab stops from the Tabs dialog.

 You can specify the alignment and tab leader for each tab

 You might also work from this dialog if you want to use tab leaders—visible marks such as dots or dashes connecting the text before the tab with the text after it.
 For example, tab leaders are useful in a table of contents to carry the eye from the text to the page number.

 When you insert tab characters, the text to the right of the tab character aligns on the tab stop according to its type.
 For example, if you set a center tab stop, pressing the Tab key moves the text so that its center is aligned with the tab stop.

 To display or hide paragraph marks and other structural characters